A Mexico Beach Trip Packing List for Carry-On Only Travelers

 Travel accessories

-• Compression socks, for any flights over 4 hours, I will wear a light compression sock, such as those by Comrad, to help reduce leg restlessness and prevent blood clots.
+Compression socks, for any flights over 4 hours, I will wear a light compression sock to reduce leg restlessness and prevent blood clots.
+I like the ones by Comrad or Bombas.

 Electronics

-• Small external battery for recharging devices.
+Small external battery for recharging devices.
 Anker is by far the best brand for these.
-They recently released a magnetic power bank (Anker / Amazon) which has become my new go-to.
+My go-to is their magnetic power bank (Anker / Amazon) since it’s fast charging and compact.

 Beach needs

-• Travel beach blanket.
+Travel beach blanket.
 Matador makes a really compact one that I use often.
+Literally pocket sized.
+Love it.

 Did this packing list work?

 Even though I didn’t pack much, I never felt like I was missing something when I used this packing list for a recent 10-day beach trip to Todos Santos.
 However, I did revise this packing list to include a cheap pair of flip-flops.
-I intentionally left them behind but it was the one thing I kept wishing I had.
+It was the one thing I kept wishing I had.